Jean Pagliuso: Career

 Other collaborations include working with Robert Altman, Paramount Pictures, Universal Studios, Warner Brothers, 20th Century Fox, and Disney.
 While working with Robert Altman, she shoot stills on the sets of Thieves Likes Us, Buffalo Bill and the Indians, Nashville, and Popeye.

 Photography

 The Poultry Suite is one of her most well-known photographic series.
 The Poultry Suite is a collection of photographs of chickens.
 She decided to take these chicken portraits in honor and memory of her father after his passing.
 He had raised chickens that were shown annually in the Pomona State Fair (now L.A.
 County Fair) when she was a little girl.
-Shooting with a Hasselblad camera in her Chelsea, Manhattan studio, Pagliuso photographed chickens from an animal talent agency since all of her fathers chickens had been given away by the time she decided to start the project.
+Shooting with a Hasselblad camera in her Chelsea, Manhattan studio, Pagliuso photographed chickens from an animal talent agency since all of her father's chickens had been given away by the time she decided to start the project.
 She uses a low shutter speed and open aperture giving the images a softer quality.
-In order to achieve an effect of graphite drawings, she prints the images onto handmade Thai Mulberry paper in her darkroom.
+To achieve an effect of graphite drawings, she prints the images onto handmade Thai Mulberry paper in her darkroom.
 A process that is delicate and labor-intensive.